-OK, so the Seville wasn’t exactly a Nova with a squared off roof and gaudy interior.
+OK, so the Seville wasn’t exactly a Nova with a squared off roof and gaudy interior, although there’s a lot the two really did share, as this post on this “Noville” coupe clarifies.
 GM’s prodigious engineering talent had worked feverishly to give it the kind of quietness and soft ride appropriate to a Caddy.
 Indeed, its ride was as smooth and soft as every American luxury car of the time, so long as the pavement stayed smooth and the curves gentle.
 But the Chevy-to-Caddy transformation had added 1,000 pounds (!) of weight to the Seville, which naturally hampered performance.
 As averaged from two contemporary road tests, it ambled from 0-to-60 in a leisurely 13.2 seconds, and reached the quarter-mile in 18.3, while turning in mediocre, mid-teens fuel economy–and all against a backdrop of proud GM trumpeting of its new (Bendix) Electronic Fuel Injection!
 A unit that turned out to be quite troublesome too.
 The Nova could run rings around the Seville, but did luxury car buyers care about these details?
 Well, yes and no.

 The buyers of Mercedes diesels didn’t; but they were after something else, which they sure as hell didn’t find in the disastrous diesel Seville that appeared in 1978.
 Buyers of Mercedes were looking for two things: superb quality, and/or the prestige that came along with it, even in a poky 240D.
 The Seville sold well enough, but just not at the expense of Mercedes.
 Its size and buyer affluence, especially in California, merely made it the Caddy for latecomers to the M-B/BMW party–and, most likely, to the last of their own.